Skip to main content

 Pricing

-Thunkable's paid plans start at $19/month and scale by AI tokens, project limits, screens, published apps, branding, and support level.
+Thunkable's paid tiers scale by AI tokens, project limits, screens, published apps, branding, and support level.

 Published apps require an active subscription to remain live in app stores.
-AI tokens replenish monthly.
+Unused AI tokens expire and replenish on the plan's billing schedule.

 Community discussions on r/nocode describe Thunkable as more expensive than Adalo and FlutterFlow for equivalent functionality, especially around database integrations and app publishing.
 Treat that as community feedback, not a universal pricing rule.